 Ada Lace on the Case

-Emily Calendrelli, host and production of Xploration Outer Space, MIT grad and STEMchat panelist, debuted a new book series at the end of August.
-Ada Lace on the Case.
+Emily Calendrelli, host and producer of Xploration Outer Space, MIT grad and STEMchat panelist, now has a book series, Ada Lace on the Case.
 These chapter books are written for elementary school readers.
 The largish-print text is broken up with illustrations that drive home the fact that Ada lives in a culturally diverse neighborhood.

 You’ve heard of the organization, now check out their books.
 This series for grades 3-7 features an ethnically diverse group of girls who participate in a coding club at school.
 The books (one released and two in the works) introduce coding concepts, but the plots hinge on teenage relationship drama.
 Some have called this new series a Babysitter’s Club for digital natives.
 The hardcover books retail for around $13.00